balzss/knyh/README.md

 - [x] rename create route to `add`
 - [x] `add` route on mobile should have a "close" btn instead of the sidebar toggle (or "back", on desktop the sidebar should stay)
 - [x] add animations for recipe card buttons (fade in/out)
+- [x] hide layout select on mobile
 - [ ] add animation when changing search bar content (search -> selection)
-- [ ] hide layout select on mobile

 - [ ] make theme switch a select
 - [ ] allow to create ingredient groups
-- [ ] change manifest theme color on light/dark mode switch